LiamJCates/Programming-Notes/C++/Utilities/cctype.md

 <cctype> Header

+NOTE this is the C version of the header, mostly provided for cross/legacy compatability, C++ extends the functionalities in this header and groups it in the locale header.

+[C++\Utilities\locale.md]

 This header contains function prototypes that are mainly used for converting the character to upper/lower case or to check if a character is a digit etc.

 Function prototypes included in <cctype> header are listed as below: